eclipse-cyclonedds/cyclonedds-cxx/docs/manual/idlcxx.rst

 Arrays
 ------

 The default container used for IDL arrays is std::array.
-Any user-supplied container class intended to be used in place of std::array is expected to support auto range for loops, i.e. it has a begin() and end() function returning iterators to the begin and end of the array.
+Any user-supplied container class intended to be used in place of std::array is expected to adhere to the following interface, with the same effect as these functions have in std::array:

+- support auto-range for loops

+  - having begin() and end() functions returning iterators to the begin and end of the array

 The command line options for custom array containers are: